What is the difference between under-reinforcement and over-reinforcement sections?

 In summary, under-reinforcement provides warning and ductility, while over-reinforcement may lead to unexpected and sudden failures.

-What is the definition of a cantilever beam?
+What is under-reinforcement of a beam?